devicefuture/atto/docs/advanced.md

 ```

 As you can see, variables may be suffixed with a sigil symbol to cast them to a particular type.
 The `$` sigil will convert a variable to a string, and the `%` sigil will convert a variable to a number.
 Variables are case-insensitive to aid editing for learners.

+This example also features the string concatenation operator (`;`), which can additionally be used at the end of a `print` command to prevent the automatic printing of a newline character at the end of a string.